Welcome to the home of the Vitamin D Protocol. Where our primary goal is showing you how to beat Vitamin D

 Deficiency with a simple daily protocol of vitamin D3, magnesium and vitamin K2 with basic over the counter vitamins

-It's now no secret, as many as 90% of people living in our modern world are critically low in vitamin D
+and supplements.
+It's no secret, as many as 90% of people living in our modern world are critically low in vitamin D and

-and are suffering from many unexplainable aches, pains and illnesses because of it.
-Luckily this is an
+suffering from many unexplainable aches, pains and illnesses due to Vitamin D Deficiency.
+Luckily this is an ailment

 The Vitamin D Protocol

 You can begin your battle against a long list of diseases by having adequate amounts of vitamin D3.
 Most healthcare professionals who understand vitamin D3 target a vitamin D 25-hydroxy blood test result as high as 100ng/mL (250 nmol/L in the UK) and the greatest minds in our field suggest 50 ng/mL US [125 nmoL UK] as a target minimum and feel that real protection from disease does not begin until 75-80ng/mL or 187-200 nmoL.
 If you are considering taking vitamin D3 follow these simple steps we are about to lay out for you .
 Many of our readers and Facebook group members have had their health and quality of life improved tremendously.
 Join them here on Facebook.

 To get started on this protocol take 5,000 daily, yes daily, of an oil based vitamin D3 soft gel with a meal that includes dietary

 fat, preferably your largest meal of the day.
 Never take the tablet form of D3 due to it's poor/erratic absorption and poor